Generic name: gabapentin

 |Post-Hemodialysis Supplemental Dose (mg)†|

-The use of Neurontin in patients <12 years of age with compromised renal function has not been studied.
+The use of NEURONTIN in patients less than 12 years of age with compromised renal function has not been studied.